zriyansh/signoz.io/docs/instrumentation/nestjs.md

 Step 6.
 You can validate if your application is sending traces to SigNoz cloud [here](#validating-instrumentation-by-checking-for-traces).

+In case you encounter an issue where all applications do not get listed in the services section then please refer to the [troubleshooting section](#troubleshooting-your-installation).

+---
 #### **Send traces via OTel Collector binary**

 OTel Collector binary helps to collect logs, hostmetrics, resource and infra attributes.
 It is recommended to install Otel Collector binary to collect and send traces to SigNoz cloud.
 You can correlate signals and have rich contextual data through this way.